Sting of Death: Home media

 Sting of Death was released for home viewing in 2001 as a VHS single film and on DVD as a double feature with Death Curse of Tartu.
 Both were distributed by Something Weird Video.

-A new restoration of the movie by Arrow Films premiered at the Fantasia Film Festival in Montréal, Quebec, Canada, which ran 20 August through 2 September 2020.
+A new restoration of the movie by Arrow Films premiered at the Fantasia Film Festival in Montréal, Quebec, Canada, which ran August 20 through September 2, 2020.

-The restored Sting of Death is to be included as part of the Blu-ray boxed set He Came from the Swamp: The William Grefé Collection, released on 23 November 2020.
+The restored Sting of Death was included in the Blu-ray box set He Came from the Swamp: The William Grefé Collection, released on November 23, 2020.
 The other films in the set are Death Curse of Tartu, The Hooked Generation (1968), The Psychedelic Priest (1971), The Naked Zoo (1971), Mako: The Jaws of Death (1976), Whiskey Mountain (1978), and They Came from the Swamp, an updated version of the 2009 documentary about Grefé and his movies.

 Sting of Death is currently on Tubi.

+In 2026, Sting of Death was one of four titles featured as part of Mystery Science Theater 3000: The RiffTrax Experiments.